Wine, Food, and Other Vital Things

 The Emperor of Chamby

 I had dinner that night at the restaurant down the road, where I had first parked and learned about my two bed possibilities, and after settling in at my table and ordering a glass of wine, I turned my thoughts again to M.F.K.
 Fisher, the person I was in search of on this steep hill overlooking Lake Geneva.
-I wondered how far away the remains of her house were, if she had ever dined on venison from the area (my main course that evening).
+I wondered how far away the site of her house was, if she had ever dined on venison from the area (my main course that evening).
 And I thought about the idea that she on many evenings, from a perch most probably above where I was sitting, looked down on the lights of Vevey and Montreux, as I was doing.

 Loin of venison in the Swiss hills